population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

-However, we do not find a higher likelihood of agricultural work in the medium run following the second lockdown compared to the non-lockdown periods, likely because the concurrent drought negatively affected the agricultural labor market.
+However, we do not find a higher likelihood of agricultural work in the medium run following the second lockdown compared to the non-lockdown periods, likely because the concurrent dry spell negatively affected the agricultural labor market.
 The lack of opportunities in the agricultural sector may also explain why individuals were likely to remain at the same job after the second lockdown (results from column 3).
-Overall, these results suggest that while some joined the agricultural sector to cope with the effects of the first lockdown, the negative impact of the drought on agriculture meant that this was a less attractive coping mechanism during the second lockdown.
+Overall, these results suggest that while some joined the agricultural sector to cope with the effects of the first lockdown, the negative impact of the lower than normal rainfall during the later half of 2021 on agriculture meant that this was a less attractive coping mechanism during the second lockdown.

 ## Impact on Income